thomasnyc/Illumina-dragen-gcp-batch/nextflow-submission/readme.md

   }
 }
 ```
-You can find the config file in the git nextflow folder.
+You can find this sample config file in the Nextflow folder.

-4. Prepare your nextflow file:
+4. Prepare your Nextflow file:
 The task has couple steps including
 	- downloading the json file
 	- launch the batch job with the Illumina DRAGEN batch json